evannetwork/evannetwork.github.io/docs/4000_developers/4100_concepts/4180_Smart-Agents.md

 ### Authenticated request

-The smart-agent can be used to providing a REST API which can execute blockchain transactions.
-Now you want a access layer that only particular accounts can use the action on the smart-agent
+The smart-agent can be used to provide a REST API which can execute blockchain transactions.
+Now imagine you want an access layer, so that only particular accounts can use an action on the smart-agent

 In Actionhero you can attach so called "middlewares" to actions which can prevent the execution or also enrich or format parameters before the `run` function gets executed.